Dr. Linath Lim

 Dr. James Harris, Jr. became a father at the early age of 15 and was challenged with the responsibility of caring for a family.
 Since infancy, Dr. Harris was raised by his grandmother who worked perseveringly to provide him with the basic needs, support, and a nurturing environment.
 While growing up, he watched his grandmother endure multiple illnesses, and through these life-changing experiences, he developed a passion for a career in health.

 Following high school, Dr. Harris enrolled at Fresno State and became involved in HCOP, which gave him the guidance, support and training necessary to overcome his challenges.
 Over the course of his schooling, Harris worked 40-60 hours per week to provide for his family.
 With the assistance of HCOP, he remained motivated and was later accepted into the David Geffen School of Medicine at the University of California, Los Angeles in 2003.
-This summer, Dr. Harris begins another journey and will start his residency training at Johns Hopkins University in Baltimore, Maryland.
+Dr. Harris began his journey doing his residency training at Johns Hopkins University in Baltimore, Maryland.

 “I would like to return to Fresno to practice after I have completed my surgical training.
 Unfortunately, there are not any surgical oncologists in Fresno who do some of the more complicated cancer surgeries which I would like to specialize in.
 I hope to bring that to Fresno,” he says.